bratpeki/modern-milkytracker-guide/docs/trackerBasics.md

 A song is a system consisting of mulitple patterns, played one after another in a specific order.<br>
 The duration of the song can be either finite or infinite, depending on whether or not you've set pattern looping.

-So, to keep the analogy from before going, a song is a three-dimensional array, where the third dimension is the playback order! :)
+So, to keep the analogy from before going, a song is a three-dimensional array, where the third dimension is the playback order, or time! :)

 [>>> BACK](../README.md)<br>